nashville-software-school/aws-deployment-instructions/README.md

    to remove your `localhost` `proxy` entry from your `package.json` file.
 Add and commit your changes to GitHub.
 Deploy them with `eb deploy --staged`.
 5. At this point, you should see the homepage of your React application displayed from your remote client.
-Data, however, will be missing because your browser will have blocked requests due to a `Access-Control-Allow-Origin` header.
-To fix this, you will need to update your `CORS_ORIGIN_WHITELIST` in your Django applications' `settings.py` file.
+Data from your backend server will be missing, however, because your browser will have blocked API requests due to a `Access-Control-Allow-Origin` header.
+   To fix this, you will need to update your `CORS_ORIGIN_WHITELIST` in your Django application's `settings.py` file.
 Add your Elastic Beanstalk environment's URL to the list as
    follows:
    ```